microsoft/code-with-engineering-playbook/docs/CI-CD/recipes/reusing-devcontainers-within-a-pipeline.md

 - With [GitHub - devcontainers/cli](https://github.com/devcontainers/cli), which is the same as the above, but using the underlying CLI directly without tasks.
 - Building the `DockerFile` with `docker build`.
 This option excludes all configuration/features specified within the `devcontainer.json`.

-## Considered options
+## Considered Options

-- Run CI pipelines in native environment
+- Run CI pipelines in the native environment
 - Run CI pipelines in the dev container via building image locally
 - Run CI pipelines in the dev container with a container registry

 Here are below pros and cons for both approaches:

-### Run CI pipelines in native environment
+### Run CI Pipelines in the Native Environment

 | Pros | Cons |
 | -- | -- |